JustinTulloss/zeromq.node/README.md

  * [node.js].
 Should work with at least 0.3.
  * [ØMQ].
 Should work with at least 2.1.

-At the time of writing, neither have been released.
-You'll have to build these from their github repositories.
+At the time of writing, ØMQ 2.1 has not been released, so you'll have to build it from its github repositories, while node.js 0.3 has been released but is still officially "unstable."

 To Build
 ========